englekk/handbook-docs/Fuse/03 - UI Components.md

 ### $(Brush:Brushes)

 A `Brush` is a definition of how something is colored.
-It can either be applied directly to a @(Shape)'s `Fill` property, or applied to a @(Stroke) to style the border of a shape.
+It can either be applied directly to a @(Shapes) `Fill` property, or applied to a @(Stroke) to style the border of a shape.

 This is how you would use brush to style the fill of a shape.
 Notice that the `SolidColor` brush binds to the rectangle's `Fill` property: